apptainer/apptainer-userdocs/endpoint.rst

 See :ref:`Authentication via Interactive Login <sec:authentication_via_docker_login>`
 and :ref:`Authentication via Environment Variables <sec:authentication_via_environment_variables>`

-{Singularity} 3.7 introduces the ability for users to supply credentials on a per registry basis with the ``remote`` command group.
+{Singularity} also introduces the ability for users to supply credentials on a per registry basis with the ``remote`` command group.

 Users can login to an oci registry with the ``remote login`` command by